-A business that stops growing is poised for a failure.
+A business that stops growing is poised for failure.
 When you build up your food truck brand, consider merchandising.
 You can also sell promote items like t-shirts on the web and in person.

 As you make your brand bigger and more unique, customers will be more likely to help you advertise by wearing your branded merchandise.

 Reader, if you are one of the food truck business owners, do let us know your suggestions and share your experience with us.